ulinnuhaha/fine_tuning_LM/README.md

 # Fie-tuning Language Model (LM)
 This repository focuses on exploring fine-tuning techniques for machine translation (MT) using Large Language Models (LLMs).
-We leverage models like Llama and NLLB to perform fine-tuning.
+We leverage models like Llama,mBART, and NLLB to perform fine-tuning.
 To run the code in this repository, you should already have a parallel sentence dataset in CSV format

 ## Fine-tuning Llama
 If you want to perform fine-tuning LLM, specifically Llama using TogetherAI API, run the following command: